 Persimmon Tree Care

 Where to Plant Persimmon Trees

 Persimmon trees prefer to be planted in full sun.
-Be sure plant your persimmon trees in well draining soil.
+Be sure to plant your persimmon trees in well draining soil.
 Some Persimmon trees can tolerate colder climates and grow in USDA plant hardiness zones 4 through 9, depending on the variety.

 How to Plant a Persimmon Tree & When to Fertilize Persimmon Trees